siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step3.md

 power-surge-app   Running   1/1      5m
 ```

-The next section provides information on testing the Stateless Siddhi App.
+The next section provides information on testing the stateless Siddhi App.